-It is important that as more and more services become centralised and digitised, small businesses aren’t denied opportunities for growth simply because the person making the decisions doesn’t understand them.
+It is important that as more and more services become centralised and digitised, small and medium-sized businesses aren’t denied opportunities for growth simply because the person making the decisions doesn’t understand them.

 I am pleased to say that, at a time when most larger banks are reducing their numbers of business relationship managers, Allica Bank is actually growing our network across the UK.
 This is because we know that each and every business is different and deserves to be treated as such.
 We want to work in partnership with business owners to make sure we properly understand their concerns, and then collaborate to empower them to succeed.